Vichyssoise

-Vichyssoise (/ˌvɪʃiˈswɑːz/ VISH-ee-SWAHZ, /fr/) is a soup made of cooked and puréed leeks, potatoes, onions and cream.
+Vichyssoise (/ˌvɪʃiˈswɑːz/ VISH-ee-SWAHZ, /fr/; Vichissoisa) is a soup made of cooked and puréed leeks, potatoes, onions and cream.
 It is served chilled and garnished with chopped chives.
 It was invented in the first quarter of the 20th century by Louis Diat, a French-born cook working as head chef of the Ritz-Carlton Hotel in New York.

 History

 Background

 Leek and potato soup is a traditional staple of French cuisine.
 Elizabeth David (1984) comments that the ancestor of vichyssoise was "every French housewife's potato and leek soup".
 19th-century French cookbooks give recipes for a simple leek and potato soup, called potage Parmentier or potage à la Parmentier.
 (Note: Named after Antoine-Augustin Parmentier, the French nutritionist and scholar who popularised the use of potatoes in France in the 18th century.
 The French military cookbook of 1938 includes a recipe for "Potage Parmentier for 100 men".)

 Creation

 Vichyssoise was the invention of the chef Louis Félix Diat.
 He was born in Montmarault in the Allier department of France near the spa town of Vichy.
 He and his brother Lucien were taught to cook by their mother; Lucien became chef de cuisine of the Hôtel Plaza Athénée in Paris.
 Louis trained under César Ritz at the Paris Ritz and the London Ritz.
 He emigrated to the US and became head chef of the newly opened Ritz-Carlton Hotel in New York in 1911, remaining there until it closed in 1951, when he retired.

 The most celebrated of the dishes Diat created at the Ritz-Carlton was vichyssoise.
 In a book published posthumously, he explained the background:

 Sources vary about when Diat first introduced vichyssoise to the menu of the Ritz-Carlton.
 Betty Fussell proposes 1910 as the year, although the hotel did not open until the following year.
 Several sources give the year as 1917, but there is no conclusive contemporary evidence for this.
 The soup was first mentioned in a French publication in 1923 in La Revue culinaire, which classified it as an item of American cuisine.
-(Note: In 2008 an American blogger mentioned a suggestion that the soup was invented in France and the recipe published by Jules Gouffé in a cookery book in 1859.
-However, Gouffé's first book was not published until 1867 and no mention is made of a chilled (or hot) soup of leek, potato and cream in his Book of Soups (Le Livre de Soupes et des Potages contenant plus de 400 recettes de potages français et étrangers, 1875).)
 It has never achieved the popularity in France that it has in the US and Britain.